mdoyle179/MsgGories/README.md

         1. control c to exit the shell.
 1. Create a players.json file which will be imported into the database.
     1. The file can be placed anywhere, but should not be checked into Git.
+    1. If you are the host, put your name and email into appropriate locations and make sure for host you set the value to true.
+    1. Add a json object for each other player.
     1. Here is an example file:
     ```json [
         {